nigelrmtaylor/susanne-and-nigel-website-2022/content/en/events.md

 ---

-Upon arrival at Villa Eva Beach at around 16:00, we will be welcomed with Prosecco and and a great Italian aperitivo buffet.
+Upon arrival at Villa Eva Beach at around 16:00, we will be welcomed with Prosecco and a great Italian aperitivo buffet to be followed by dinner.

+We will arrange shuttle busses from Villa Eva Beach to Menton from around 22:30.